douglasparrales/SpringBoot/README.md

 # 8
 the annotation patchMapping has been added at CustomerController successfully!! // the annotation RequestMapping has been added at Class Customer //
+# 9
+the class ResponseEntity has been added at CustomerController successfully! //